AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/create-content.md

 ![Editing the content of your fragment](assets/create-content/content-fragment-console.png)

 Content Fragments represent your headless content and are based on predefined structures, called Content Fragment models.
-Think of the the Content Fragment Console as your library of headless content.
+Think of the the Content Fragment console as your library of headless content.
 Use it to create new Content Fragments and manage existing ones.
 Your console starts empty, so let's create a new fragment!

 1. Tap or click the **Create** button at the top-right of the console.